mosabami/modernize-app-ai-ready/exercises/ex-1/1-clone-repo.md

 The Contoso Hotel app is monolithic.
 Front-end components (HTML, CSS, and JavaScript files) and back-end components (APIs) are all deployed as a single unit.
 The files required to deploy the legacy app are stored in a GitHub repository.

-Throughout this lab, we will be using PowerShell as our termina.
-We will begin by opening up powershell, then cloning the required code to our Downloads folder.

 ## Description